behnam-yousefi/MNDA/README.md

 **Figure 2.** The schematic representation of the MNDA workflow.
 All the nodes of all the layers along with the permuted networks are represented into a common embedding space.
 The distances between all the pairs  of the permitted network are used to construct a null probability distribution fiction (PDF), based on which statistical testing is performed to detect the nodes whose neighborhood significantly changes.
 ___

-The current MNDA pipeline is desined for two conditions:
+The current MNDA pipeline is designed for two conditions:
 a. two-layer network case corresponding to two (paired/unpaired) conditions (e.g. healthy-disease);
 b. multi-layer network case (e.g. ISNs) with two matched groups (e.g. before treatment-after treatment).